Vietnam.vn - Nền tảng quảng bá Việt Nam

 9.jpg

 Previously, it was reported that tanks “modified” like this would lose the ability to rotate the turret as well as the ability to observe for almost all crew members (except the driver).
-But in fact, it is really effective in combat, providing good protection for armored vehicles against FPV UAV attacks.
+But in fact, it is really effective in combat, providing good protection for armored vehicles against UAV FPV attacks.

 10.jpg

-Although armored vehicles are enhanced with all sorts of ideas, even the craziest ones, it certainly increases the protection on the battlefield against the swarms of FPV UAVs on the battlefield.
+Although armored vehicles are enhanced with all sorts of ideas, even the craziest, it certainly increases the protection on the battlefield against the swarms of FPV UAVs on the battlefield.
 That is also the reason why the number of such “modified” armored vehicles, captured by camera lenses on the front lines, is increasing.

 11-2663.jpg

 Not only the Russian army, the Ukrainian army is also actively installing similar protection on Western-style armored vehicles.
-The Ukrainian army said that tanks and infantry fighting vehicles transferred to Kiev by the US and its allies are virtually defenseless against Russian weapons.
+The Ukrainian army said that tanks and infantry fighting vehicles transferred to Kiev by the US and its allies are almost defenseless against Russian weapons.

 12-2790.jpg

 Adding protection to armored vehicles is not new.
 Before the Russia-Ukraine conflict broke out, the Russian army put “steel helmets” on their T-72B3 tanks to protect them from the “top-breaking” attack of Javelin missiles.
-The “steel helmets” on Russian tanks were once ridiculed by Western media as a “crazy” idea of the Russians.
+The act of putting “steel helmets” on Russian tanks was once ridiculed by Western media as a “crazy” idea of the Russians.

 13.gif